brianch/iced-twentyone-tutorial/src/subscription.md

 Here our use case is super simple, we will have a Subscription that produces a message at a set interval and will deal a new card to the dealer each time until they no longer need more. `iced_futures` has a [`every()`](https://docs.rs/iced_futures/latest/iced_futures/backend/native/smol/time/fn.every.html) function that does just that.

-For more normal use cases, you would probably want to use the [`subscription::unfold()`](https://docs.iced.rs/iced/subscription/fn.unfold.html) function that will run your code (which should be an async `Stream`).
-It's a complicated thing if you're not familiar with `async` code, but on iced's discord you can find a bunch of discussions about this, which might help you.
+For more normal use cases, you would probably want to use the [`subscription::channel()`](https://docs.rs/iced/0.10.0/iced/subscription/fn.channel.html) function that will run your code (which should be an async `Stream`).
+It's a complicated thing if you're not familiar with `async` code, but on iced's [discord](https://discord.gg/3xZJ65GAhd) and [discourse](https://discourse.iced.rs/) you can find a bunch of discussions about this and also get help in case you need.

 -----------
 But let's prepare the game logic first, we need to define the `Message` the subscription will return to us when it's time to deal another card to the dealer, don't worry about the argument it receives, the `every()` function returns the time that has passed in case we need, but we don't care about it in this case: